Last Update:2025/04/21

 3.1.
 Confirm password, etc. when logging in for the first time

-Confirm the password for initial login and necessary authentication information using the TU ID confirmation page or the TU ID notification.
+Confirm the password for initial login and necessary authentication information using Confirmation page of Tohokudai ID or using the Tohokudai ID notification letter.

 3.2 Log into Google Workspace